-X-band EPR spectra were recorded on a Bruker Elexsys E580 spectrometer (Bruker Biospin) in an overcoupled ER4118X-MS3 resonator (Bruker Biospin).
+X-band EPR spectra were recorded on a Bruker Elexsys E580 spectrometer (Bruker Biospin) and a 1 kW amplifier in an overcoupled ER4118X-MS3 resonator (Bruker Biospin).
 It was critically coupled to a Q-value of \approx 900-2000.
 The temperature was controlled with a CF935 helium gas flow system (Oxford instruments) controlled by an ITC (Oxford Instruments).